faragon/libsrt/README.md

 ===

 * Ease of use
-  * Use strings, vectors, maps, sets, and bit sets in a similar way to higher level languages.
+  * Use strings, vectors, bit sets, sets, maps, hash sets, and hash maps in a similar way to higher level languages.

 * Space-optimized
   * Dynamic one-block linear addressing space.